 Inquire about rates and carefully note down what you gave them to avoid problems with missing items.
 If there’s a special item with specific instructions, let them know or hand wash it yourself.

 Use a capsule wardrobe to pack light but create many outfits.
 Learn more in my guide!

 Many hostels and hotels have laundry room with coin operates machines making it a breeze to do laundry while traveling.

 When traveling the USA, I choose hotels like Holiday Inn Express that have convenient laundry rooms for travelers.
 In Europe, Australia, and New Zealand the majority if hostels where I’ve stayed also offer basic washing and drying machines for backpackers.
 You should research your accommodation’s amenities before booking.
 For hostels, I use HostelWorld.com.

 These accommodation options also tend to sell individual packs of laundry detergent and softener so that you don’t have to add extra weight to your bag.

-If you’re on a short trip, pack a couple of single use detergent packs like these Lewis N. Clark packs to get you through your travels.
+If you’re on a short trip, pack a couple of single use detergent packs like these Sinksuds packs to get you through your travels.
 For longer travels, always buy as you go.